ollyoechsle/js-testframe/README.md

 JS-TestFrame
 ============

-A set of sugary assertions for helping with your unit tests.
+A set of sugary assertions that help you write all those tests you couldn't be bothered with before.

 TestFrame provides simple, chainable should and shouldNot calls, into which you plug an appropriate assertion for the object you want.